-Use Front Side Rear Accessory Structure(s) Behind the Building Line Landscaped Buffer Area Notwithstanding the setbacks for the structure - the Commission may require up to an additional 50' of buffer between a commercial use and a residential or agricultural use.
+Use Front Side Rear Primary Structure(s) 50' 20' 20' Accessory Structure(s) Behind the Building Line Landscaped Buffer Area Notwithstanding the setbacks for the structure - the Commission may require up to an additional 50' of buffer between a commercial use and a residential or agricultural use.
 The Commission may require additional screening where it deems it necessary to protect neighboring properties from noise, light or other nuisance.
 Such additional screening may include the erection of a solid fence or the installation of an earthen berm.
 Such plantings should be of varieties native to Connecticut.